Graduate training in genetics emphasizes study and research leading to a Ph.D. degree in genetics.

 - a resume,

 - a personal statement that discusses the reasons for pursuing a genetics Ph.D.,

-- an official transcript of coursework sent by the applicant's undergraduate college or university,
+- an transcript of undergraduate college or university coursework,

 - three or more letters of recommendation,

 - a report from the Educational Testing Service of scores received on the required GRE General Test and on a recommended but not required Subject Test in Biology or Biochemistry,

 - a report, if appropriate, of scores received on either the TOEFL or IELTS exams of English language proficiency, and

 - any other information or documentation that would help the admissions committee evaluate an applicant's potential for success in graduate study.

 Graduate School Admissions